Stark inequality: Oxfam says 8 men as rich as half the world

 Edelman said business may be best-placed to help improve trust.
 Companies need to be transparent and honest with their employees about the changes taking place in the work-place, improve skills and pay fairly, he said.

-The online survey was conducted between Oct.13 and Nov.
+The online survey was conducted between Oct.
+13 and Nov.
 16, 2016.

 Jonathan Shenfield contributed to this report.